Topological modularity of Monstrous Moonshine: Topological modularity of Monstrous Moonshine

 \subsection{Monstrous Moonshine}

-The Monster CFT (Moonshine Module) $\M$ is a $c=24$ bosonic holomorphic CFT constructed by Frenkel, Lepowsky, and Meurman \cite{frenkel1984natural,frenkel1988vertex}, which realizes the Monster group $\Mon$ as its global symmetry.
+The Monster CFT (Moonshine Module) $\M$ is a $c=24$ bosonic holomorphic CFT constructed by Frenkel, Lepowsky and Meurman \cite{frenkel1984natural,frenkel1988vertex}, which realizes the Monster group $\Mon$ as its global symmetry.
 The existence of $\M$ explains the observation that the Fourier coefficients of $Z[\M] = J$ are simple summations of the dimensions of irreducible representations of $\Mon$.
-The twisted partition functions $Z[\M]^g$ are called the McKay-Thompson series, whose functional forms were first conjecturally enumerated by Conway and Norton \cite{Conway:1979qga}, and later proven by Borcherds \cite{borcherds1992monstrous}; their Fourier coefficients are also simple summations of the characters of $\Mon$.
-There are 171 distinct McKay-Thompson series for 194 conjugacy classes, since certain pairs of distinct conjugacy classes, e.g.\ 23A and 23B, share identical McKay-Thompson series.\footnote{ Conjugacy classes related by inversion must share the same McKay-Thompson series, as decreed by the CPT symmetry.
-All coincidences of the McKay-Thompson series can be explained this way, except for 27AB.
-The author thanks Yifan Wang for a discussion. } Monstrous Moonshine \cite{Conway:1979qga} refers to a collection of fascinating properties of $\M$ and the McKay-Thompson series.\footnote{ See \cite{Paquette:2016xoo,Paquette:2017xui} for a physics derivation of Monstrous Moonshine.
-The most nontrivial aspect of the Monstrous Moonshine \cite{Conway:1979qga} is that the McKay-Thompson series are Hauptmoduls of genus-zero subgroups of $\text{PSL}(2,\bR)$.
+The twisted partition functions $Z[\M]^g$ are called the McKay--Thompson series, whose functional forms were first conjecturally enumerated by Conway and Norton \cite{Conway:1979qga}, and later proven by Borcherds \cite{borcherds1992monstrous}; their Fourier coefficients are also simple summations of the characters of $\Mon$.
+There are 171 distinct McKay--Thompson series for 194 conjugacy classes, since certain pairs of distinct conjugacy classes, e.g.\ 23A and 23B, share identical McKay--Thompson series.\footnote{ Conjugacy classes related by inversion must share the same McKay--Thompson series, as decreed by the CPT symmetry.
+All coincidences of the McKay--Thompson series can be explained this way, except for 27AB.
+The author thanks Yifan Wang for a discussion. } Monstrous Moonshine \cite{Conway:1979qga} refers to a collection of fascinating properties of $\M$ and the McKay--Thompson series.\footnote{ See \cite{Paquette:2016xoo,Paquette:2017xui} for a physics derivation of Monstrous Moonshine.
+The most nontrivial aspect of the Monstrous Moonshine \cite{Conway:1979qga} is that the McKay--Thompson series are Hauptmoduls of genus-zero subgroups of $\text{PSL}(2,\bR)$.
 Since this property plays little role in the present pursuit, we make no further mention. }